 10. Shred any documents with personal information.

 Buy yourself an early birthday present and get a paper shredder.
 Shred any documents that you don’t need to keep if they have personal information on it.
-For example, ATM receipts should be shredded.
 It’s kind of fun to watch the paper get turned into teeny tiny pieces, actually.

 11. Check your credit report.